lamhq/tech-notes/pages/devops/aws/infra/well-arch-frm.md

 Core values of the security pillar:
 - Manager user and role permissions to access data, services, and servers
 - Keep the data confidential and maintain the integrity of the data
-- Implement processes to detect any anomaly related to security
+- Implement processes to detect any security-related anomalies

 Best practices:
 - Implement a centralized mechanism for user authentication and authorization (e.g. IAM)
 - Static credentials must be avoided at all costs.
 - Implement the principle of least privilege for every user and every cloud service.
 - Have a strong system of tracking, logging, and alerting user access.
 Put security audit controls in place.
-- Protect data in transit and at rest.
 - Protect both the data in transit (e.g. SSL, tokenization, etc.) and data in rest (e.g. encryption)
 - Apply security at all layers (load balancer, VPC, instances, service, os access, code access, database access, etc.)